Holiday Movies from Around the World

 Tokyo Godfathers

-Christmas in Japan looks a bit different than it does in the U.S.—it’s considered a secular holiday for couples and KFC is the go-to dinner.
-The beautifully animated film Tokyo Godfathers, from acclaimed anime director Satoshi Kon, takes place on Christmas Eve in Japan, but no fried chicken is involved.
-It centers around family, and more importantly, a chosen family.
-The heartwarming film follows three homeless folks—a middle-aged alcoholic, Gin; a transgender woman named Hana; and a runaway teenager named Miyuki.
-Digging through a dumpster in search of a holiday meal, they are surprised to come across a newborn baby.
-Hana insists that they try to find the baby’s parents and they spend the rest of the night combing the backstreets of Tokyo for clues to her identity.
-The film is uplifting in the spirit of many holiday films, but with a unique story unlike any you’ve seen before.
+Christmas in Japan looks a bit different than it does in the U.S.—it’s considered a secular holiday where couples celebrate their romance and KFC is one of the go-to dinners.
+Then there’s this version of a Japanese Christmas movie, the captivating animated film Tokyo Godfathers, from acclaimed anime director Satoshi Kon.
+Set on Christmas Eve, it centers around family, and more importantly, a chosen family.
+Three homeless folks—a middle-aged alcoholic, a transgender woman, and a runaway teenager named Miyuki–are digging through a dumpster in search of a holiday meal when they are surprised to come across a newborn baby.
+The trio spends the rest of the night combing the backstreets of Tokyo for clues to her identity.
+It’s an uplifting tale that’s in the spirit of many holiday films, but with a heartwarming story that is unlike any you’ve seen before.

 Watch it on: Apple TV and Hoopla